 The research outlined above is continuing, and will among other things, determine if there are any other traits significantly affected by selecting for NFI.
-To date the only significant finding is a small link with leanness (cattle with lower NFI EBVs, being slightly leaner).
-While this needs to be watched, the correlation is quite low e.g. less than the birth to final weight link, and can therefore be managed by selecting on both traits.
+To date the only significant finding is a small link with leanness(cattle with lower NFI EBVs, being slightly leaner).
+While this needs to be watched, the correlation is quite low eg. less than the birth to final weight link, and can therefore be managed by selecting on both traits.
 For this 2001/2002 EBV release, AGBU has used a single trait model.
 As the correlations with other traits become better known, NFI will be incorporated into the full multi trait BREEDPLAN model.

 Several experimental lines of steers, sired by High and Low NFI EBV Sires, have shown predicted changes in NFI in the feedlot.
 The trait, as measured on young bulls and heifers, is of similar heritability to weight gain.
-Heifers retained for breeding in research herds have to date shown no effect on fertility or other production traits As cows, the negative NFI EBVs lines appear to be more feed efficient under grazing.
-The CRC research group is looking for gene markers or physiological tests that may be able to assist in identifying feed efficiency.
-The most promising lead at present is the blood hormone IGF-1 (Insulin like Growth Factor).
-IGF-1 is correlated to feed efficiency in pigs, and has been used for several years in the PIGBLUP genetic evaluation program (a 'stablemate' of BREEDPLAN).
-The blood test is conducted by Primegro Pty Ltd, which has the exclusive right to commercialise this Australian owned IP.
+Heifers retained for breeding in research herds have to date shown no effect on fertility or other production traits As cows, the -ve NFI EBVs lines appear to be more feed efficient under grazing.
+The Beef CRC research group is also looking for gene markers or physiological tests that may be able to assist in testing.
+In the interim, breeders wanting to progress this trait have to conduct feed intake tests.
+These are unfortunately quite expensive and time consuming for the studs invoved, but detailed economic studies show they will deliver net benefits to the industry.